ErichStyger/CrashCourseC/Instructions/labs/functions.md

   return 0;
 }
 ```
+Try this now with your board.
+It shall ask for two numbers, and then print the division result.
+Try what happens if you pass zero (0) as second number.

+Congratulations, you are using functions!

 # Summary
 With functions complex or large problems can be implemented in smaller pieces.
 Functions can have return values, and list of parameters.